Bachelor of Science in Human Services

 This concentration is designed to provide an understanding of the impact of society on individuals.
-Coursework addresses topics including socialization, social class, social change, crime and violence, sexual inequalities and discrimination, health and illness, religion, economics, education, and the political system.
+Coursework addresses topics for socialization, social class, social change, crime and violence, sexual inequalities and discrimination, health and illness, religion, economics, education, and the political system.

-Make a difference in your life and the lives of others.
+Ready to make a difference in your life and the lives of others?
 Contact us to learn more about our on-campus or online bachelor’s degree in human services today.